Can You Enter Canada If Charged With DWI?

 According to the Government of Canada’s website, here are the steps one needs to take to apply for approval to enter the country.

 If you were convicted of or committed a criminal charge outside Canada, you may overcome this criminal inadmissibility:

-Because Canada immigration regulations view DWI charges as a serious offense, a single impaired driving charge in the United States can bar a person from visiting Canada for over 10 years, even if it was only a misdemeanor.
-The Canadian Immigration and Refugee Act is the legislation that determines whether entry into Canada for a non-Canadian will be granted or denied.
-According to this act, a pending DWI charge is treated as ‘under indictment’ and potentially excludes the person from entry.
+Because Canada’s immigration regulations view DWI charges as a serious offense, a single impaired driving charge in the United States can bar a person from visiting Canada for over 10 years, even if it was only a misdemeanor.
+The Canadian Immigration and Refugee Act is the relevant legislation which determines whether entry into Canada for a non-Canadian will be granted or denied.
+According to this legislation, a pending DWI charge is treated as “under indictment” and potentially excludes the person from entry.
 Even a reduced DWI charge does not guarantee smooth sailing when entering Canada.

-In the end, our neighbors to the north take DWI charges very seriously, and it becomes very difficult to enter Canada with a pending or previous DWI charge.
-So please plan accordingly when traveling.
+In the end, our northern neighbors take DWI charges very seriously, and it becomes very difficult to enter Canada with a pending or previous DWI charge.
+So, please plan accordingly when traveling.

 The exclusive purpose of this article is educational and it is not intended as either legal advice or a general solution to any specific legal problem.
-Corporate offices for the DWI GUYS are located at 432 North Franklin Street,; Syracuse, New York 13204; Telephone No.: (800) 394-8326.
+Corporate offices for the DWI GUYS are located at 231 Walton Street,; Syracuse, New York 13202; Telephone No.: (800) 394-8326.
 Prior results do not guarantee a similar outcome.
 Attorney Advertising.